amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 title: The Dapr secrets management building block
 description: What exactly is the Dapr secrets management building block and how can I apply it to my applications
 author: edwinvw
-ms.date: 1/16/2020
+ms.date: 1/19/2020
+---

 # The Dapr secrets management building block

-Most applications require secrets in order to operate.
+Enterprise applications require secrets in order to operate.
 Common examples include:

 - A database connection string that contains a username and password.
 - An API key for calling an external RESTful API.
 - A client certificate for authenticating to an external system.

-It's critical to never disclose these values.
+It's critical to never disclose these values outside of the application.

+Not long ago, it was popular to store application secrets in a configuration file that was part of the application. .NET Developers may fondly recall the web.config file in the .NET Framework.
+While simple to implement, adding secrets to a configuration file was far from secure.
+A common misstep was to include the configuration file when pushing to a public GIT repository, exposing the secrets to the world!
+To address this shortcoming, the .NET Core platform included a [Secret Manager](https://docs.microsoft.com/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows#secret-manager) feature that stores sensitive data in a physical folder outside of the project tree.
+While secrets are outside of source control, this feature doesn't encrypt data and is designed for **development purposes** only.

+Presume secrets stored within a codebase to be an anti-pattern.
+A violation the [Twelve-Factor application](https://12factor.net/) methodology that states that configuration and secrets should be externalized outside of the code.
+A more modern and secure practice is to isolate secrets in a secrets management tool like **Hashicorp Vault** or **Azure Key Vault**.
+These tools enable you to externally store secrets securely, vary credentials across deployments, and reference them from your application code.
+However, each tool has its costs: Complexity and a learning curve.

+Dapr offers a building block that significantly simplifies working with secrets.

+  You should consider all of these things to be anti-patterns for the cloud.
+All of these situations prevent you from varying configuration across environments while still maintaining your immutable release artifact.

+violated the [Twelve-Factor application methodology](https://12factor.net/) which states that configuration and secrets should be externalized though a tool outside of the code. stored and

-Not long ago, it was popular to store secrets in an external configuration file that was read by an application at runtime.
-While simple to implement, the approach was far from secure.
-A common mistake was to include the configuration file when pushing to a public GIT repository, exposing the secrets to the world!
-To address this shortcoming, the .NET Core platform included a [Secret Manager](https://docs.microsoft.com/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows#secret-manager) feature which stores sensitive data to a physical folder outside of the project tree.
-While secrets are not checked into source control, this feature does not encrypt data and is designed for **development purposes** only.
+Not long ago, it was popular to store application secrets in a configuration file that was part of the application.
+While simple to implement, the approach violated the [Twelve-Factor application methodology](https://12factor.net/) which states that configuration and secrets should be externalized though a tool outside of the code. stored and was far from secure.
+A common mistake was to include this configuration file when pushing to a public GIT repository, exposing the secrets to the world!
+To address this shortcoming, the .NET Core platform included a [Secret Manager](https://docs.microsoft.com/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows#secret-manager) feature which stores sensitive data in a physical folder outside of the project tree.
+While secrets are not checked into source control, this feature doesn't encrypt data and is designed for **development purposes** only.

 A more modern and secure practice is to store secrets in a secrets management tool like like **Hashicorp Vault** or **Azure Key Vault**.
 These tools allow you to externally store secrets securely and reference them from your application.
 However, each tool has its differences, complexities, and learning curve.

-Dapr offers a building block that significantly simplifies working with secrets.
+Dapr offers a building block that simplifies managing secrets.

 ## What it solves

-The Dapr [secrets management building block](https://docs.dapr.io/developing-applications/building-blocks/secrets/secrets-overview/) abstracts the complexity of working with secrets.
-It hides the underlying plumbing through a unified interface.
-The block supports a variety of secret stores, both locally and in production.
+The Dapr [Secrets Management building block](https://docs.dapr.io/developing-applications/building-blocks/secrets/secrets-overview/) abstracts away the complexity of working with secrets.

+ - It hides the underlying plumbing through a unified interface.
+ - It supports a variety of secret stores, both locally and in production.
-Applications don't require direct dependencies on store libraries.
-Developers don't require detailed knowledge of each store.
-Both are handled by Dapr.
+ - Applications don't require direct dependencies on secret store libraries.
+ - Developers don't require detailed knowledge of each secret store.

+All of the above concerns are handled by Dapr.

 Access to the secrets is secured through authentication and authorization.
-Only an application with sufficient rights can access the secrets.
-When running your application in Kubernetes, you can also leverage its built-in secrets management mechanism.
+Only an application with sufficient rights can access secrets.
+Applications running in Kubernetes can also leverage its built-in secrets management mechanism.

 ## How it works

-There are two ways to leverage the secrets management building block:
+There are two ways an application can leverage the secrets management building block:

-- Call the block directly from application code to retrieve a secret.
+- Retrieve a secret from a direct call.
 - Reference a secret indirectly from a Dapr component configuration.

 Retrieving secrets is covered first.
 Referencing a secret from a Dapr component configuration is addressed later.

-As with all Dapr building blocks, your service interacts with a Dapr sidecar service.
-The sidecar provides an API to interact with the secrets management building block.
+As with all Dapr building blocks, applications interact with a Dapr sidecar service.
+It exposes the secrets management API.
 The API can be called with either HTTP or gRPC using the following URL:

 ```http
 http://localhost:<daprPort>/v1.0/secrets/<secret-store-name>/<name>?<metadata>